On Meeting and Leaving People

 […]anybody and everybody devotes much of his lifetime, a great deal of his energy […]and a good part of his effort in dealing with others, to avoiding more anxiety than he already has and, if possible, to getting rid of this anxiety.

-The matter of anxiety and fear is interesting for its relation to temporality (and not at all for “hell being other people”) but it suggests additional complex philosophical questions—questions I’ll try not to raise here because from a practical point of view it seems to suffice that we do fear, and that challenging our fears is part, key part, of our growth.
+The matter of anxiety and fear is interesting for its relation to temporality (and not at all for “hell being other people”) but it suggests additional complex philosophical questions—questions I’ll try not to raise here because from a practical point of view it seems to suffice that we do fear, and that challenging our fears may be part, key part, of our growth.

 But back to my fears—what fears are these, and how do I challenge them?
 There’s fear of rejection; fear of conflict; fear of boredom; fear of missing out; fear of spending too much; fear of mistakes; fear of wasting time; fear of not being productive (so to rather work instead of meeting up with people); &c.